MT9799/Euclidea-Re-vival/README.md

 ## Usage

+- Repo

 Each level folder always contains a definition, current optimal solutions and the gmt file code (Solutions to Extra Puzzles are placed in a separate folder).

+- Gmt files

+View the apk file, go to \res\raw, and open a gmt file as text corresponding to an unlocked level in the game, covering the content.
+After installation, start it and find the modified level to play.

 ## Catalog of level packs